lse-my459/lse-my459.github.io/index.md

 * Manning, Raghavan and Schütze (2008, Ch.
 16–17)
 * Roberts et al. (2014)

-*Exercise:*
-* Using LDA to estimate document topics in political party programmes.

 #### Week 11: [Working with Social Media]()